andreary1/crazy-alloy/README.md

 # The Crazy Alloy Mod

+## Below is the description of a project I'm doing in mcreator, a powerful mod creation software for Minecraft

 ![mod logo](https://cdn.modrinth.com/data/cached_images/8e25f0b9ea80418fd447df0ea832edbd2ef1f7fe.png)

 Hello!
 Welcome to this new ambitious project that will add a lot of things to the game, such as mobs, items, biomes, dimensions, structures and more crazy and weird features.